nhantien/grant-program-analytics/README.md

 N/A

 ## Credits
-This application was architected and developed by Kotaro Ito, Harshinee Sriram, Aurora Cheng, and Tien Nguyen, with project assistance by Franklin Ma.
+This application was architected and developed by Kotaro Ito, Harshinee Sriram, Aurora Cheng, and Tien Nguyen, with project assistance by Franklin Ma and Victoria Li.
 A special thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.

 ## License
 This project is distributed under the [MIT License](./LICENSE).